 - improved safety;

-- volatile organic compounds (VOC’s) are not released into the atmosphere; and
+- no volatile organic compounds (VOC’s) released into the atmosphere; and

 - ideal for bridges and other structures where access is difficult or dangerous;

-The natural-looking hardscape provides greater yield strength than low carbon steel (or mild steel), therefore, the thickness and weight can be reduced drastically.
-Plus, the weathering steel can withstand very high temperatures.
+The thickness and weight is reduced drastically because the natural-looking hardscape provides greater yield strength than low carbon steel (or mild steel).
+Plus, weathering steel can withstand very high temperatures.
 Hence, it makes a good choice of metal for chimneys, flues, and high temperature ducting, as well as custom architectural metals.

 - Weathering steel must be exposed to the elements through constant aeration.
 To procure the corrosion protection oxide film, a continuous wet/dry cycling is essential.

 - There are environments where weathering steel should not be used, such as in the vicinity of chlorides.
 This is because the corrosion resistance is not capable of withstanding the conditions, like sea water (chlorides prevent the film from forming).
-This can lead to premature failure.
+Consequently, this can lead to premature failure.

 - Weathering steel must not have other substances applied to it (e.g. paint, wax, varnish) before the passivating protective oxide film has formed and grown.

-- Weathering steel shouldn’t be in direct contact with the ground, unless a special drainage is provided so the rain can drain away.
+- Unless a special drainage is provided so rain can drain away, weathering steel must not be in direct contact with the ground.
 Consequently, runoff from the metal can stain adjacent surfaces, such as concrete.

 - The metal’s corrosion-resistance is not as great in salt air or when placed in constant contact with water.

 Weathering steel was originally produced to eliminate the need for paint and maintenance on railcar wagons in 1933 by the US Steel Corp.
 Within a few decades, architects and engineers took interest of the unique reddish hue metal that employed amazing anti-corrosion and abrasion-resistance properties.
 By 1964, famous architect, Eero Saarinen, was one of the first to use the “earthy” weathering steel in architectural metals.
-He applied it to the interior and exterior façade of the John Deere World Headquarters building in Moline, Illinois.
-Since then, weathering steel has been used in construction engineering, architecture, and frequently today, landscape design.
+Most noteworthy, Saarinen applied it to the interior and exterior façade of the John Deere World Headquarters building in Moline, Illinois.
+Today, weathering steel is in construction engineering, architecture, and of course, landscape design.

 This rusty trend in custom architectural metals is what’s hot!
 Our team at Astro is excited to start our next weathering steel project: perforated panels for a large parking ramp in Minneapolis.
 In fact, each perforated weathering steel panel will contain over 10,000 perforations in each panel!
 That’s amazing!